 This spot has such an excellent reputation that it is almost perpetually crowded.
 It is not uncommon to see a line that snakes out of the door and down the street – even in the middle of winter!

 The pig’s trotters here are marinated for 24 hours in a blend of garlic and herbs.
 The end result is meat that is tender, chewy, and buttery.

 The meat falls right off the bone and is delicious when wrapped in a lettuce leaf with some garlic and gochujang.
 Dining here can be quite enjoyable – if you are able to detach yourself from what you are eating.

 Take a Walk Out to Gwangjang Market

-Gwangjang Market is just a short walk or subway ride away (one metro stop) and is worth stopping by while you are in the area.
+Gwangjang Market is just a short walk or subway ride away from Dongdaemun Seoul (one metro stop) and is worth stopping by while you are in the area.
 Gwangjang is the oldest market in Seoul and is divided into two sections: food and fabrics.

-For a cultured lunch on a budget, pull up a stool beneath one of Gwangjang’s pojangmacha tents and order up a steaming hot hotteok, or some freshly prepared seafood, before washing it all down with an ice cold cup of Soju.
+For a cultured lunch on a budget, pull up a stool beneath one of Gwangjang’s pojangmacha tents and order up a steaming hot hotteok.
+Alternatively, treat yourself to some freshly prepared seafood, before washing it all down with an ice-cold cup of Soju.